communism420/Lampa-Advanced-Buffer-Control/README.md

 - or `hls.js` reports that the playlist is not live;
 - or the video gets a finite duration.

-If the stream is marked as live/IPTV or later turns out to be live, the plugin disables extended buffering and restores the normal `hls.js` settings.
+If the stream is marked as live/IPTV or later turns out to be live, the plugin disables extended buffering and restores the active `hls.js` instance settings. `need_check_live_stream` alone is not considered a live flag; the playlist makes the final decision.

-HLS buffer limits:
+HLS buffer budget:

-- initial target: 480 seconds;
+- initial budget: 64 MiB;
-- minimum learned target: 15 seconds;
-- maximum target: 900 seconds;
+- allowed range: 32–512 MiB;
+- the seconds target is derived from the budget and the highest observed bitrate, from 15 to 900 seconds;
-- stable-playback probe step: 30 seconds.
+- stable-playback probe step: 16 MiB.

+This prevents a high-bitrate 4K stream from inheriting a risky hundreds-of-seconds target from a low-bitrate video. `maxBufferLength` is always constrained by the calculated budget because hls.js may pursue it even beyond `maxBufferSize`.

 ### Regular Video Playback